loda-lang/loda-programs/programs/oeis/list0.md

 * [A088227](http://oeis.org/A088227) ([L11 program](088/A088227.asm)): Solutions x to x^n == 7 mod 13.
 * [A088305](http://oeis.org/A088305) ([L07 program](088/A088305.asm)): a(0) = 1, a(n) = Fibonacci(2*n).
 It has the property: a(n) = 1*a(n-1) + 2*a(n-2) + 3*a(n-3) + 4*a(n-4) + ...
 * [A088333](http://oeis.org/A088333) ([L12 program](088/A088333.asm)): A version of Josephus problem: a(n) is the surviving integer under the following elimination process.
 Arrange 1,2,3,...,n in a circle, increasing clockwise.
 Starting with i=1, delete the integer 3 places clockwise from i.
 Repeat, counting 3 places from the next undeleted integer, until only one integer remains.
+* [A088371](http://oeis.org/A088371) ([L23 program](088/A088371.asm)): Position where n is inserted into the n-th row of triangle A088370, where the n-th row differs from the prior row only by the presence of n.
 * [A088377](http://oeis.org/A088377) ([L05 program](088/A088377.asm)): (Smallest prime-factor of n)^2.
 * [A088378](http://oeis.org/A088378) ([L03 program](088/A088378.asm)): (Smallest prime-factor of n)^3.
 * [A088379](http://oeis.org/A088379) ([L03 program](088/A088379.asm)): (Smallest prime-factor of n)^4.